chaos-ad/moon/README.md

 ## Dependencies:

-Parts of the boost library, somewhat close to 1.48
-Developement version of lua
+Parts of the boost library, somewhat close to 1.48 Developement version of lua

 These libraries easily can be obtained on ubuntu by running this:

 `
 sudo apt-get install libboost1.48-all-dev liblua5.2-dev
+`

+or use bootstrap.sh to download dependency
+`
+  ./bootstrap.sh
+  ./rebar co
 `

 ## General usage: